Birdo1221/Better-Golang-Net/README.md

 ### Features:

-- HTTP, TCP, and UDP attack capabilities
+- TCP, and UDP attack capabilities
 - Duration-based attack execution
 - Command interpretation from the controller
 - STOP command handling for bot shutdown